-The Service Director - Legal and Community presented the report entitled 'Amendments to the Hertfordshire Growth Board Standing Orders in Relation to the Appointment of the Chair and Vice-Chair and pre-emptively seeking authority to amend Service Director: Regulatory Delegations'.
-The latter was in advance of the temporary appointment of a Service Director: Housing and Environmental Health.
+The Service Director - Legal and Community presented the report entitled 'Amendments to the Hertfordshire Growth Board Standing Orders in Relation to the Appointment of the Chair and Vice-Chair and Pre-Emptively seeking authority to amend Service Director: Reulatory Delegations' and advised they had no update to provide.

-In response to a question from Councillor Ralph Muncer regarding the recruitment of the temporary Service Director, the Service Director - Legal and Community advised that it was not for her to go into detail on the appointment process, but that interviews had been completed and the appointment was pending.
+In response to a question from Councillor Ralph Muncer, the Service Director - Legal and Community advised that it was not for them to go into detail on the appointment process, but the appointment was pending consultation.